LevonDem/PAIRADISE-1/README.md

  -v /path/to/VCF/directory # eg. 'NA12878' folder in the 'Reference Bundle'
  # MAIN OUTPUT: Merged ASAS count file, eg. ASASCounts/ASAS.SNP.SE.JunctionReadsOnly.byPair.unfiltered.txt
  # The ourput generated this step can be directly used by PAIRADISE.
 See STEP II
- # We used 'unfiltered' output as we will do all filter in STEP III.
+ # 'unfiltered' output is used as we will do all filter in STEP III.
 ```
 #### STEP II.
 Run PAIRADISE
 Memory requirement: Less than 1 GB. <br>